-That’s all.
+That's all.
 No oil, no butter, no baking powder.
-The secret in making them so light and crispy is rolling them very thin and deep frying them in e.v.o. oil or peanut oil, the only vegetable oil we use for deep frying.
+The secret in making them so light and crispy is rolling them very thin and deep-frying them in e.v.o. oil or peanut oil, the only vegetable oil we use for deep frying.

 When I'm in Rome, during Carnevale, my mom and dad, as always, help to make Frappe.
 I make the dough, then with my mom, we roll pieces of dough with the pasta machine to thin sheets, cut strips of dough with the fluted ravioli wheel while my dad is at the frying station.
 It's like we're all working in an assembly line, waiting for the first frappe to be ready.
 Then, we don't waste a moment, we dust the light and crispy ribbons with icing (powdered) sugar and we eat them warm.

-There is a satisfaction and a joyful pleasure when eating the Carnival frappe: when you take a bite, they crumble and shatter leaving you with the crumbs and powdered sugar all over your face and clothes.
+There is satisfaction and a joyful pleasure when eating the Carnival frappe: when you take a bite, they crumble and shatter leaving you with the crumbs and powdered sugar all over your face and clothes.
 And all you can do is laugh about it, take another bite, and then reach for another one.

 Fragrant, light, crumbly, these are the Frappe.
 Very thin, puffed up, almost ethereal.
-You can taste the lemon zest, but you hardly taste the grappa liqueur, that only contributes to the lovely fragrance and crumbliness.
+You can taste the lemon zest, but you hardly taste the grappa liqueur, which only contributes to the lovely fragrance and crumbliness.
 They represent the joyful atmosphere of Carnival, the lightness of these feast days.